zeljkoobrenovic/grounded-architecture/_posts/2023-06-28-appendix-gen-ai-prompts.markdown

 permalink: gen-ai-prompts
 icon: llm.png
 timetoread: 15 min
-excerpt: Get examples of prompts you can use to explore the capabilities of generative AI tools like ChatGPT, Gemini, and others with data curated in Lightweight Architecture Analytics.
+excerpt: Examples of prompts you can use to explore generative AI tools such as ChatGPT and Gemini with data curated in Lightweight Architectural Analytics.

 ---
 <img style="margin-top: -20px; width: 100%; height: 400px; object-fit: cover"